CircleCI Dockerhub Authentication

 Create AWS Secrets Manager secrets for the DockerID and access token in your product’s module in opg-org-infra.
 Our intention is to create these secrets in the opg-management AWS account.

-Use the aws_secretsmanager_secret_version data source to provide the secret string as an environment variable to CircleCI.
+module "ci_dockerhub_secrets" { source = "../modules/ci_dockerhub_secrets" product_prefix = "the_name_of_the_product_to_namespace_secrets" providers = { aws = aws.management } } output "aws_secretsmanager_secret_dockerhub_id" { value = module.ci_dockerhub_secrets.aws_secretsmanager_secret_dockerhub_id } output "aws_secretsmanager_secret_dockerhub_token" { value = module.ci_dockerhub_secrets.aws_secretsmanager_secret_dockerhub_token }Use the aws_secretsmanager_secret_version data source to provide the secret string as an environment variable to CircleCI.
 You can use the opg-org-infra repository module to create environment variables for CircleCI.
 Applying this module will set a value of

-for each secret, to be replaced later.data "aws_secretsmanager_secret_version" "product_dockerhub_id" { secret_id = module.product.aws_secretsmanager_secret_dockerhub_id.id provider = aws.management } data "aws_secretsmanager_secret_version" "product_dockerhub_token" { secret_id = module.product.aws_secretsmanager_secret_dockerhub_token.id provider = aws.management } module "product" { source = "./modules/repository" name = "product" ... circleci_env_vars = { DOCKER_USER = data.aws_secretsmanager_secret_version.product_dockerhub_id.secret_string DOCKER_ACCESS_TOKEN = data.aws_secretsmanager_secret_version.product_dockerhub_token.secret_string
+defaultfor each secret, to be replaced later.data "aws_secretsmanager_secret_version" "product_dockerhub_id" { secret_id = module.product.aws_secretsmanager_secret_dockerhub_id.id provider = aws.management } data "aws_secretsmanager_secret_version" "product_dockerhub_token" { secret_id = module.product.aws_secretsmanager_secret_dockerhub_token.id provider = aws.management } module "product" { source = "./modules/repository" name = "product" ... circleci_env_vars = { DOCKER_USER = data.aws_secretsmanager_secret_version.product_dockerhub_id.secret_string DOCKER_ACCESS_TOKEN = data.aws_secretsmanager_secret_version.product_dockerhub_token.secret_stringWhen the secrets have been created, the value of each can be set from the command line with

-aws-vault exec management -- aws secretsmanager put-secret-value --secret-id product_prefix-dockerhub_id --secret-string 'somesecretstringvalue' aws-vault exec management -- aws secretsmanager put-secret-value --secret-id product_prefix-dockerhub_token --secret-string 'somesecretstringvalue'
+aws-cliaws-vault exec management -- aws secretsmanager put-secret-value --secret-id product_prefix-dockerhub_id --secret-string 'somesecretstringvalue' aws-vault exec management -- aws secretsmanager put-secret-value --secret-id product_prefix-dockerhub_token --secret-string 'somesecretstringvalue'Alternatively, these values can be set in Secrets Manager in the AWS console.

 Once these are set, rerun the build workflow on opg-org-infra’s master branch in CircleCI to update your project settings.